 Libraries around the world

 The library’s work expands its premises in Lund.
 The library supports our partner universities around the world.
-Together with local actors we have helped develop human rights libraries in Zimbabwe, Ethiopia, Indonesia, Laos, and Belarus, and many other countries.
+Together with local actors we have helped develop human rights libraries in Zimbabwe, Ethiopia, Indonesia, Laos, Cambodia and Belarus, and many other countries.
 For decades the library has worked, through our international programmes, to implement a human rights library concept around the world.

 We help to collect and choose appropriate literature, while teaching local librarians the best practices for running human rights libraries.